openemr/openemr-devops/packages/express/README.md

 6. The MySQL container will be restarted to pick up the newly constructed data directory, and at this point your backups should be completely restored.

 See the `mysql-xtrabackup` container for more information about the `xbackup.sh` and `xrecovery.sh` scripts called by the Duplicity wrappers.

+#### Backup Cross-Compatibility

+OpenEMR Cloud Express backup files are cross-compatible with the [Appliance](../appliance) and [Ubuntu Installer](../lightsail) deployment packages; you should be able to migrate your practice between any of the three if you move the backups onto the target.

 ### Next Steps